Why Electric Vehicle Taxes are the Wrong Strategy for Minnesota

 EV taxes do not encourage the growth of clean vehicles

-Minnesota should be promoting EV technology, not discouraging it with putative taxes.
+Minnesota should be promoting EV technology, not discouraging it with punitive taxes.
 As laid out in the recent release of “Accelerating Electric Vehicle Adoption: A Vision for Minnesota,” published by the Minnesota Department of Transportation, Minnesota Pollution Control Agency, and the Great Plains Institute.
 This vision shows that EVs offer the state numerous benefits including cleaner air for vulnerable populations.

 There is no justification for this tax right now.
 Instead, Minnesota should be looking at ways to encourage EV technology.
 Many other states are expanding sales of EVs through purchase incentives, infrastructure investments, and other programs, as reported in “A Road Map to Decarbonization in the Midcontinent.”